CollaboRateMgmt/CollaboRate/README.md

 [Back To Contents](#contents)

 # Contributing
-We need to understand, debate, test and stabilize the process and tool.
-We also need experiments to confirm the process and tool.
-We need to add more automation to the defined process.
-We need to add more intelligence to the tool and allow it to plug into issue/defect tracking systems.
-Volunteers may contact us at the contact email address mentioned above.
+Volunteers may contact us at the [project contact email address](#project-contact-details).
 At present the project creator is the sole contributor visible in Github for this project.
 As additional volunteers sign up, creator would probably remain the main reviewer for the process refinements and tool features.

 [Back To Contents](#contents)

 # Roadmap

 A roadmap for the project is available [here](https://github.com/sohrabsaran/CollaboRate/wiki/Roadmap).

 [Back To Contents](#contents)